ndmekala/dotfiles/README.md

 ## Acknowledgements

-- Takuya Matsuyama’s [dotfiles](https://github.com/craftzdog/dotfiles-public) and setup are the number one inspiration for this project.
+- Takuya Matsuyama’s [dotfiles](https://github.com/craftzdog/dotfiles-public) and setup are the number one inspiration for this project
 - Zach Holman’s [dotfiles](https://github.com/holman/dotfiles)